maningreen/assemblySnake/README.md

 snake in armv8 assembly

 # current status
-wip, not complete (expect a week or two to be finished)
+wip, not complete --(expect a week or two to be finished)-- expect around 3 weeks.

 # current progress
 right now, it responds to player input, and there is a 'player'